 In 2021, the Courts approved a Settlement Agreement between First Nations and Canada over unsafe drinking water in their communities.
 Nexwsxwníw̓ntm ta Úxwumixw (Council) voted to accept it in late 2022.

 The Settlement Agreement also allows individual Members to seek compensation if they were affected by a drinking water advisory for at least one year between November 20, 1995, and June 20, 2021.
 The water concerns at Cheakamus IR 11 between October 7, 2011, and January 28, 2013 may make some Members eligible under the terms of the Settlement.
-Click the button below to access a dedicated website that has been set up with information about the Settlement and how to apply.
+A dedicated website has been set up with information about the Settlement and how to apply.

 The Claims Assessment Tool on the website can help you determine whether you are eligible.
 You can also call the Claims Administrator at 1-833-252-4220 for assistance or speak to a lawyer for legal advice at 1-833-265-7589.
 Both services are completely free.